 Contact Our Team

-Mental capacity law protects those who are unable to make decisions for themselves, perhaps due to a learning disability, dementia, or a brain injury.
-Our team of experienced mental capacity solicitors are ready to support you and your loved ones with financial or health and welfare issues.
+Our experienced mental capacity solicitors are ready to support you and your loved ones with financial, health and welfare issues.

-We act for those suffering from a range of injuries and with varied needs including:
+Our solicitors act for people with a wide range of injuries and needs including:

 - Very young children with birth injuries